Learn about NetApp accounts

-When you first access BlueXP, you’re prompted to select or create a NetApp account:
+When you first access BlueXP, you're prompted to select or create an account.
+For example, you'll see the following screen if you don't have an account yet:

 BlueXP Account Admins can then modify the settings for this account by managing users (members), workspaces, and Connectors: